DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for Chiefs vs. Chargers, NFL, college football betting on Friday

 Friday NFL betting preview

-For the second season in a row, the NFL will head to Corinthians Arena in Sao Paulo, Brazil for a standalone game on Friday during Week 1.
-This year it will be an AFC West rivalry matchup played in Brazil, as the Chiefs take on the Chargers.
-Kansas City made its fifth Super Bowl appearance in six years last season and is favored by 3 in the latest Chiefs vs. Chargers odds from DraftKings while the over/under is 46.5.
+Last year's NFL in Brazil game saw the Eagles score a 34-29 win over the Packers to launch their Super Bowl winning campaign.
+This season, it will be Chargers vs. Chiefs at Corinthians Arena and the latest Week 1 NFL odds list Kansas City as 3-point favorites while the over/under is set at 47.5 points.
+Can either of these teams use an international win as a springboard to a championship season like Philadelphia did in 2024?

-There are also hundreds of NFL player props available for play this evening, including anytime touchdown scorer odds for most skill-position players.
-Chiefs wide receiver Xavier Worthy has the shortest anytime TD odds of any player (+130) while Chargers rookie running back Omarion Hampton has the shortest odds on his team (+155).
-DraftKings is also offering a single-use profit boost to use on a Chargers vs. Chiefs SGP as a promotion.
+There are also hundreds of NFL player props available for Friday's action and travel didn't seem to impact offensive production last season.
+Patrick Mahomes' over/under for total passing yards is at 253.5 while Justin Herbert's is slightly lower at 232.5.
+Betting on a 300-yard passing game for Mahomes would pay out at +271 while the same milestone for Herbert is priced at +441.
 Bet on Week 1 NFL action now and get $300 in bonus bets instantly and over $200 off on NFL Sunday ticket as a new user.

 Friday college football betting preview